Controlling Hong-Ou-Mandel antibunching via parity governed local spectral shaping of biphoton states: Modulated biphoton states

 From Eq.~\eqref{eq:eq4.1.4}, by assuming the ideal case, where $\Delta\tau=0$ and $\sigma_p\rightarrow0$, and the limit of small modulation time delay with $\beta^2\xi^2\ll1$, the symmetry degree can be put into the simplified form:

 This expression exhibits sharp resonances at the points $\beta=\beta_n = \pi(2n + 1)/(2\Omega)$, where the symmetry degree reaches its minimum value, $D_S = -1$.
 Away from these resonance points, the second term in Eq.~\eqref{eq:eq4.1.5} becomes negligible, so that $D_S$ is close to unity.
 Since $\beta$ is the continuously varying parameter, the $\beta$-dependence of $D_S$ at $\beta^2\xi^2 \ll 1$ features pronounced narrow dips to negative values.
-In the opposite regime of large time delays with $\beta^2\xi^2 \gg 1$, the symmetry degree asymptotically approaches $D_S \approx \cos{2\beta\Omega}$.
-This behavior indicates that the resonance dips will progressively broaden as the time delay parameter $\beta$ increases.
+In the opposite regime of large time delays with $\beta^2\xi^2 \gg 1$ the symmetry degree asymptotically approaches $D_S \approx \cos{(2\beta\Omega)}$.
+This behavior indicates that the resonance dips will progressively broaden as the time delay parameter $\beta$ increases (the case of large time delays with $\sigma_1=\sigma_2$ and $\sigma_p=0$ was previously analyzed in Ref.~\cite{Wang2006}).